WQF510/WQF510.github.io/_pages/PhD Recruitment.md

 - During the PhD period, students will be fully funded to spend **3-6 months** at the University of Liverpool for research exchange.
 - The working language is **English**, with an international research environment.
 - The group provides **full financial support** for at least **one international conference attendance** during the PhD study.
-- The group has published papers in top AI conferences and journals, including: ICLR, ICML, NeurIPS, ICCV, CVPR, AAI, TPAMI and other top-tier conferences and journals
+- The group has published papers in top AI conferences and journals, including: ICLR, ICML, NeurIPS, ICCV, CVPR, AAAI, TPAMI and other top-tier conferences and journals
 - Our research is well-funded through multiple sources such as the **National Natural Science Foundation of China**, **Jiangsu Provincial Key Funds**, and various other projects.
 Several outstanding PhD students have secured internships or positions at top companies (Alibaba, Baidu, Tencent, Ctrip) and world-renowned universities (e.g., CUHK).